 Sometimes families get stuck in patterns that are not helpful.
 We may respond to members of our family automatically, without even thinking about how or why.

-I use an approach based on family systems theory, viewing families as one entity or unit where each member is interdependent and connected emotionally to one another.
+Michelle uses an approach based on family systems theory, viewing families as one entity or unit where each member is interdependent and connected emotionally to one another.

-I am now working in private practice, offering services to children from birth to 13 years, parents, caregivers, and families.
-I am committed to helping kids and families experience greater enjoyment in their relationships, and increased competence and resilience at home, school, and play.
+Michelle provides services to children, adults, and families.
+She is committed to helping kids and families experience greater enjoyment in their relationships, and increased competence and resilience at home, school, and play.
 She honors diversity in all its forms and strives to make every person with whom she works feel welcomed, affirmed, and respected.